telerik/blazor-docs/components/grid/columns/menu.md

 * To allow sorting and filtering from the Column Menu you have to enable those functions to the Grid - set the FilterMode to `FilterMenu` (see the [Notes](#notes) section for more information) and `Sortable` to `true`.

-* To allow locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the adjacent column to `true`.
+* To allow locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the column to `true`.

 * To hide a column from the Grid use the [Column Chooser](#column-chooser).

+* To disable the Column Menu for a specific column in the Grid set the `ShowColumnMenu` parameter of the column to `false`.

+* To disable filtering and sorting for a specific column set the `Filterable` and `Sortable` parameters of the column to `false`.

 ### Column Chooser